turingschool/backend-curriculum-site/module4/lessons/testing-in-javascript.md

 CFU
 -------------

-* For 5 minutes answer these questions in a blank text file.
+* Take 5 minutes to answer this question in a blank text file.

--  What is an integration test?
--  Why are integration tests valuable?
--  Why do we want integration tests to make up a small percentage of our tests?
--  What do the Given, When, and Then repersent in a test?
+-  What is the difference between unit and integration tests?
+What percentage of unit tests do you want vs integration tests and why?

 ### Notes for working with selenium